salina-health/www.salina.ai/README.md

+# www.salina.ai

+This is the web site for Salina Health, modified from the amazing Serif theme.
+Original notes and links below...

 # Jekyll Serif Theme

 Serif is a modern business theme for Jekyll.
 It contains multiple content types for a typical brochure/marketing website.
 The theme is fully responsive, blazing fast and artfully illustrated.